 Only 20% of your home's heat loss is through windows, and 90% of that is through air leaks that are easily and inexpensively sealed.

 Even if there were an energy savings with replacement windows they will not last anywhere near long enough to pay for themselves.
 Estimates are that these windows last as little as 20 years, but will take 50 years to pay for themselves if you do not have a storm window.
 If, like nearly every home, you do have storm windows estimates for the payback period are from 222 years to never.

 How do replacement window companies show a "savings" with their window?
 Creative measuring.
 They measure at the center of the window, ignoring air leaks, ignoring that their windows don't hold up and may leak more, and pretending that your window is "single-pane" when your storm window actually gives you a dead air space large enough to insulate, unlike their windows.
 In overall efficiency, the savings with replacement windows are negligible to nonexistent.
 The unrecoupable costs of replacements are tremendous.

 Once you replace your heartwood windows with replacements, you enter into a cycle of constantly replacing windows, a cycle that could be avoided with minimal upkeep.

 Once thought to increase the value of your home, those in the know are now avoiding homes with replacement windows.
-Replacement windows can actually decrease the value of your home.
+Replacement windows will actually decrease the value of your home.
 Replacing good windows can decrease the value of your home about four times what you paid for them.
 So if you spend $10,000 on replacement windows, your homes value can drop $40,000, which puts you out $50,000 total, with no energy savings to speak of.

 More to come